chenery/java-technical-test/README.md

 ## Question 3: Parallel Multi Search

+Review the Search interface.
+The search method on this interface represents a generic Search.

+Example concrete class usage - search google for "London"

+Review the MultiSearch class.
+The aim of this class is to provide multiple searches using the same query over a defined set of searches.
+The results of all the searches are to be aggregated.

+Example concrete class usage - search google and yahoo and bing for "London"

+As a single search call made to a resource might take a considerable amount of time, ParallelMultiSearch will execute all the searches in the MultiSearch in parallel to provide a quicker overall implementation.

 Complete the method stub in the ParallelMultiSearch class to provide a fast implementation of the search.

 Note: Assume each Searchable is independent to the others.